Jonathan B. Monroe

 Overview

-Working in English, French, German, and Spanish, with a focus on Europe and the Americas, modern and contemporary poetry, aesthetics and politics, history and literary history, philosophy and critical theory, poetics, economies, and ecologies, genres, platforms, and media, he is the author most recently of Framing Roberto Bolaño.
-Poetry, Fiction, Literary History, Politics (Cambridge University Press, hardback and digital 2019, paperback 2021) and editor of Roberto Bolaño in Context (Cambridge University Press, forthcoming August 2022), a collection of thirty essays framed by his opening chapter, “Mapping Bolaño’s Worlds.”
-A companion essay for the Oxford Handbook of the Latin American Novel, “Transnational, Intermedial Pressures in Roberto Bolaño’s Prose Poem Novels,” is forthcoming in spring/summer 2022 from Oxford University Press.
+Working in English, French, German, and Spanish, with a focus on Europe and the Americas, modern and contemporary poetry, aesthetics and politics, history and literary history, philosophy and critical theory, poetics, economies, and ecologies, genres, platforms, and media, Jonathan Monroe is the author most recently of Framing Roberto Bolaño.
+Poetry, Fiction, Literary History, Politics (Cambridge University Press, hardback and digital 2019, paperback 2021) and editor and co-author of Roberto Bolaño in Context (Cambridge University Press, August 2023), a collection of thirty essays framed by his opening chapter, “Mapping Bolaño’s Worlds.”
+A companion essay for The Oxford Handbook of the Latin American Novel, “Transnational, Intermedial Pressures in Roberto Bolaño’s Prose Poem Novels,” appeared from Oxford University Press in 2023.
 Extending concerns previously developed in such articles and chapter contributions as "Genre,” "Philosophy, Poetry, Parataxis,” and "Urgent Matter,” his current research focuses on a book-in-progress nearing completion, Appositional Poetics, Poetry’s Knowledge: Poetry among Discourses and Media.
 Author of A Poverty of Objects: The Prose Poem and the Politics of Genre; and co-author and editor of Writing and Revising the DisciplinesLocal Knowledges, Local Practices: Writing in the Disciplines at CornellPoetry Community, Movement; and Poetics of Avant-Garde Poetries, he has published widely on modern and contemporary poetry and poetics, innovative poetries of the past two centuries, avant-garde movements and their contemporary legacies, writing and disciplinary practices, and interdisciplinary approaches in literary and cultural studies.
 In addition to Demosthenes’ Legacy, a book of prose poems and short fiction, he has published poetry and cross-genre writing in numerous journals, including The American Poetry ReviewEpochHarvard Review/nor New Ohio ReviewVerseVolt, and Xcp: Cross-Cultural Poetics

 Research Focus